Middle Creek High School

 Middle Creek High School is located at 123 Middle Creek Park Avenue of Cary, North Carolina, with a mailing address of Apex.
 It is one of six public high schools in Cary and is part of the Wake County Public School System.

 History

 Middle Creek High School opened on August 26, 2002.
-However, the previous year, Athens Drive High School used it while it was being remodeled.
+However, the previous year, Athens Drive High School used the school building while it was being remodeled.
 The school opened with juniors and seniors, adding freshmen and sophomores the next year.

 Student Population

 In the 2021-2022 school year, the student enrollment was 1,886.
 The student population is 52% male and 48% female.
 The student body is 58.7% White, 21.2% Hispanic, 14.5% Black, 3% two or more races, 2.3% Asian, .2% American Indian, and .1% Hawaiian/Pacific Islander—for a total minority population of 41.3%.

 Of those students, 20% are economically disadvantaged with 17% eligible for the free lunch program and 3% of eligible for the reduced-price lunch program.

 The student graduation rate is 94%.
 Based on test scores, 50.2% of the students are ready for college.